ThatNotEasy/FiveM-OpenSource/scripts/qb-ex-fourtwenty_fishing/README.md

 # FourTwenty Fishing System 🎣

-A comprehensive fishing system for FiveM ESX servers featuring dynamic pricing, leveling system, multiple fishing zones, and various types of fish and equipment.
+A comprehensive fishing system for FiveM ESX (Has been convert into QB-Core) servers featuring dynamic pricing, leveling system, multiple fishing zones, and various types of fish and equipment.

 ## Features 🐟